pemoke/botathon/README.md

 ## A hackathon focused on chatbots & AI

-Resources for building chatbots (messaging bots) with AI (Artificial Intelligence) platforms
+Resources for building chatbots (messaging bots) with AI (Artificial Intelligence) platforms.

 ### Intro
 A new paradigm is rocking the mobile world.
 It’s the unstoppable shift to AI and intelligent messaging (i.e. chatbots), away from apps as we know them.
 It’s changing the way we use our devices, and it’s allowing brands to intercept customers with more immediacy and ease than ever.